 Our third day was spent on the beautiful Hundred Islands.
 We drove for a little bit, and readied our pockets for the entrance and boat fees.
 There were lots of people offering a guided tour just by the dock, and we haggled for one that was the cheapest.

-I remember getting into some caves and seeing some diving spots (although I did not dare jump!), but I just couldn’t quite recall which activities we did in which island.
-The tour depended on the boat guy that you pick, but if you have a preferred itinerary, they are willing to do that for you too.
+I remember getting into some caves and seeing some diving spots (although I did not dare jump!), but I just couldn’t recall the names of the islands that we visited.
+We depended our tour on the recommendations by our boat guy, but if you have a preferred itinerary, I’m sure they are willing to do that for you too.
 We snorkeled (another first for me!) at the Marcos island and swam a bit at the Children’s island.
 I think we also hopped into the Quirino, Lopez, Governor’s and Century islands before ending our trip, and they were aaaaaall beautiful!

 We drove back home that night after visiting another friend in Alaminos and having a taste of my favorite and Pangasinan’s famous Tupig!
-We made sure to bring packs home with us. 🙂
+We made sure to bring some packs home. 🙂